-Searching for the Commanders next quarterback
+Searching for the Commanders’ next quarterback

 Why him: If he’s available to play — and is still the player he was in 2020, when he led the league in passing yards — Washington would have a franchise quarterback in his prime and would instantly become a contender.

 Why not: There’s no certainty that he’ll even be allowed to play in 2022.
-Giving up a load of draft picks and possibly veteran talent too, while absorbing his contract without any guarantee he’ll be available is a tremendous gamble.
-An organization under fire for its workplace culture and facing a second NFL probe plus an ongoing congressional inquiry might be hesitant to swing open the doors for a player who’s facing 22 civil lawsuits related to misconduct and sexual assault.
+Giving up a load of draft picks and possibly veteran talent, too, while absorbing his contract without any guarantee he’ll be available is a tremendous gamble.
+And an organization under fire for its workplace culture and facing a second NFL probe plus an ongoing congressional inquiry might be hesitant to swing open the doors for a player who’s facing 22 civil lawsuits related to misconduct and sexual assault.

 Offensive fit: Watson’s abilities can fit in most any scheme.
 His ability to extend plays with his feet, play well under pressure and hit the deep ball would transform Washington’s offense in production.